larapacks/administration/README.md

 # Administration

-Administration is a backend user / role / permission management panel built with Laravel.
+Administration is a no-nonsense backend user / role / permission management panel built with Laravel.

 This allows you to kick-start an application rapidly that requires user roles and permissions.